-Risk Committee
+Risk committee

-- 8. A risk committee must perform the following functions: - (a) assist the board of directors in its evaluation of the adequacy and efficiency of the risk management system; - (b) assist the board of directors in the identification of the build-up and concentration of the various risks to which the insurer is exposed; - (c) assist the board of directors in identifying and regularly monitoring all material risks and key performance indicators to ensure that its decision-making capability and accuracy of its reporting is maintained at a high level; - (d) facilitate and promote communication, through reporting structures, regarding the matters referred to in paragraph (a) or any other related matter, between the board of directors and managing executives; - (e) ensure the establishment of an independent risk management function; - (f) introduce such measures as may serve to enhance the adequacy and efficiency of the risk management system; and - (g) co-ordinate the monitoring of risk management on an enterprise-wide basis.
+- 8. A risk committee must perform the following functions: - (a) assist the board of directors in its evaluation of the adequacy and effectiveness of the risk management system; - (b) assist the board of directors in the identification of the build-up and concentration of the various risks to which the insurer is exposed; - (c) assist the board of directors in identifying and regularly monitoring all material risks to ensure that its decision-making capability and accuracy of its reporting is adequately maintained; - (d) facilitate and promote communication, through reporting structures, regarding the matters referred to in paragraph (a) or any other related matter, between the board of directors and managing executives; - (e) ensure the establishment of an independent risk management function; - (f) introduce such measures as may serve to enhance the adequacy and effectiveness of the risk management system; and - (g) co-ordinate the monitoring of risk management on an enterprise-wide2 and individual business unit basis.

-Remuneration Committee
+Remuneration committee

-- 9. A remuneration committee must perform the following functions: - (a) develop an appropriate remuneration policy referred to in section 13; and - (b) implement, monitor and regularly review the suitability of an insurer's remuneration policy.
+- 9. A remuneration committee must perform the following functions: - (a) develop an appropriate remuneration policy referred to in section 13; and - (b) monitor the implementation of an insurer's remuneration policy and regularly review the suitability of that policy.